 If you’re looking for a sprawling, quintessential dance club, look no further Station 4, one of the city's best and biggest straight-friendly gay dance clubs offering a gloriously eclectic line-up and crowd.

-Speaking of sprawling, at 30,000 square feet– Cowboys Red River is ultimate place for boot-scootin’ to live country music.
+Speaking of sprawling, at 30,000 square feet– Cowboys Dancehall is ultimate place for boot-scootin’ to live country music.
 Oh, and there’s even a mechanical bull to ride for those who still have some energy to spare.

 And we’re just getting started.
-From sexy clubs to classic honky-tonks, here's where to go when you feel like dancing the night away.
+From intimate clubs to classic honky-tonks, here's where to go when you feel like dancing the night away.

 If you've got a hankering to down ice-cold Lone Stars and two-step your way across a massive dance floor-- then this behemoth honky-tonk is for you.
 Not only can you do some serious boot-scootin' to live bands Wednesdays through Saturdays, but you can also cowboy up with everything from mechanical bull riding to games of Texas Hold 'Em, Blackjack and Craps.
-And if that doesn't get your toes a-tappin'--then free dance lessons, ladies nights (Wednesdays through Fridays) and $2.50 drinks (before 9 p.m.) certainly will.
+And if that doesn't get your toes a-tappin'--then free dance lessons, ladies' nights and the $3 drink specials certainly will.
 For an authentic country experience without having to get your boots dusty, this place is the real deal.